 * Semester courses that are directly equivalent to quarter courses will be considered repeats.
 Similar courses that are substituted but not directly equivalent are not considered repeats.
 Some courses (Selected Topics, Independent Study, Internship) provide for repeats for credit.
-In such cases all grades count in GPA.
+In such cases, all grades count in GPA.

 Grade and Academic Appeals

 Students wishing to file an appeal of a grade or other academic action must first attempt to work out the matter informally with the appropriate instructor.
 If that is not satisfactory or if the instructor cannot be contacted, the appealing student must contact the relevant department head or associate dean.
 The appeal must be initiated as soon as possible.
 The appellant must put his or her case in writing and supply documentation unless the matter is resolved informally before an official appeal is filed.
-Written appeals should be directed to the relevant department head or associate dean with copy to the dean.
+Written appeals should be directed to the relevant department head or associate dean with a copy to the dean.
 The department head/associate dean in consultation with the dean will provide the appellant with a written answer.
-Students may appeal the school/department level response by submitting a written statement to the Vice President for Academic Affairs.
+Students may appeal the school/department-level response by submitting a written statement to the Associate Vice President for Academic Affairs.

 Appeals initiated more than one semester following the time that the dispute arose will not normally be considered.
 (This “statute of limitations” will not be extended unless there is clear and convincing evidence that it would not have been reasonable to expect the student to have raised the appeal in a more timely manner.)

-In most cases, the Clayton State University institutional GPA will serve the needs of a student whose academic performance was weak in previous years.
+In most cases, the Clayton State University Institutional GPA will serve the needs of a student whose academic performance was weak in previous years.
 However, another option is available to students through the Academic Renewal Policy of the University System of Georgia.
-This policy allows degree seeking students who have experienced academic difficulty to make a fresh start after an absence of five calendar years from any and all colleges or universities to have one final opportunity to earn an associate or baccalaureate degree.
+This policy allows degree-seeking students who have experienced academic difficulty to make a fresh start after an absence of five calendar years from any and all colleges or universities to have one final opportunity to earn an associate or baccalaureate degree.
 Former Developmental Studies/Learning Support students may apply for Academic Renewal only if they successfully completed all Learning Support requirements before the commencement of the five-year period of absence.
 University System policy is as follows: